Become An Anti-Racist Nonprofit: It’s Time!

 Why Specifically Anti-Racism Instead Of Other Types of Bigotry?

 Frequently, this work is called “diversity” or “equity, diversity, and inclusion.”
-I do this work specifically through an anti-racism lens because it is one of the most complicated and difficult forms of oppression to dismantle.
+We do this work specifically through an anti-racism lens because it is one of the most complicated and difficult forms of oppression to dismantle.
 On a crowded table, it is easy for anti-racism efforts to be pushed aside.
 People gravitate toward doing the easiest tasks first.
-I utilize an intersectional perspective that incorporates other forms of oppression such as patriarchy/sexism, ableism, classism, and homophobia.
+We utilize an intersectional perspective that incorporates other forms of oppression such as patriarchy/sexism, ableism, classism, and homophobia.

 When doing this work with organizations, I partner with experienced consultants who are people of color.
 (And I am always looking for more folks who are interested in leading these trainings and workshops with me, particularly those who are part of marginalized groups.)